MSKose/django-notes/Django Fundamentals/django-settings-starter/README.md

 SECRET_KEY=<yourSecretKeyHere>

-DEBUG=True # switch to True when in production ENV_NAME=dev # switch to prod when in production SQL_DATABASE=<yourDatabaseName>
+DEBUG=True # switch to False when in production ENV_NAME=dev # switch to prod when in production SQL_DATABASE=<yourDatabaseName>
 SQL_USER=postgres